-Maryland wide receiver Kevin Dorsey is listed as out in this week's injury report for the game against Boston College this Saturday.
-Dorsey is one of three players listed out for the game along with offensive lineman Justin Gilbert and cornerback Jeremiah Johnson.
+Maryland wide receiver Kevin Dorsey is listed as out in the injury report for the game against Boston College this Saturday.
+Dorsey is one of three players listed out for the game, along with offensive lineman Justin Gilbert and cornerback Jeremiah Johnson.

-The injury bug has been unkind to the Terrapins so far, as currently eight players on the injury report are listed as out for the season, including star linebacker Kenny Tate, who is a new addition to the out for the season category as he will undergo season-ending surgery on Friday, though Maryland Head Coach Randy Edsall has yet to reveal what the nature of the injury is.
+The injury bug has been unkind to the Terrapins so far, as currently eight players on the injury report are listed as out for the season, including star linebacker Kenny Tate, who is a new addition to the out for the season category, as he will undergo season-ending surgery on Friday.
+Maryland Head Coach Randy Edsall has yet to reveal what the nature of Tate's injury is.

 For more on Maryland football, keep checking back with us here at SB Nation DC.

 The captains decided we're going to wear black helmets, black jerseys, and red pants this week.

 This is one of the more mild variations of the Terps uniforms compared to what we've seen in weeks past.
 Once again they'll be going with the matte black helmets, which I am a huge fan of.
 The stretch of the Maryland state seal as the stripe is also a nice touch.
 The all black jersey fits well with the designs of the jersey, as well.
 You can notice the shell designs in the numbers much more clearly than on the white uniforms the Terps wore last week against Florida State.
 The red pants work, as it's hard to go wrong with black on red.